 New Touch-Sensitive Tilting LCD Monitor

 Another fantastic upgrade is the new Touch-Sensitive Tilting LCD monitor.
 This is such a cool feature.
 To use it, you first get your subject framed on the LCD and zoom in or out by pinching your fingers —just like on your Smartphone.
 When you’re happy with the shot, just tap the screen and the photo will be taken.

 The LCD also flips up 180° so you can take a selfie.
 Eye detection and Portrait Enhancer mode will automatically engage when you rotate the tilting LCD panel.
 It helps to achieve superior selfies by focusing on the eyes, and your skin will look brighter and smoother.
 Also, the grip has been optimized for selfies, making it easier to secure the camera while shooting self-portraits.

 Selfie Timer Mode

 Although the X-A2 predecessor also has a selfie timer, the X-A3 comes with 3 new modes; Smile Detection, Buddy Timer, and Group Timer.
-The shutter is automatically released when the subjects smile, when two people come closer together, or when a specified number of people comes into the frame.
+The shutter is automatically released when it recognizes a person’s smile, when two or more people come into the frame.

 Super Intelligent Flash